MetaHG/Reddit-opinions-polarization/README.md

 - For some metrics we want to use, we will have to do some natural language processing.
 Do you have any tips on how to proceed efficiently?
 - Did you understand what we meant by divisiveness/polarization of opinion through this milestone?
 - Is our bottom up approach (starting with a selection of specific topics and timeframe then work toward more general ideas and findings) a good start?
-Or would we benefit of trying to rather do a top-down approach (consider the whole reddit dataset and then work toward specific events)?
+Or would we rather benefit from a top-down approach (consider the whole reddit dataset and then work toward specific events)?